-An 8-week-old miniature Dachshund is tiny.
+An 8-week-old miniature Doxie is tiny.
 When you bring them home, these dogs will not weigh more than 5 pounds, which is only 2.2 kilograms.

-By three months old, your Dachshund’s senses will be fully developed, and your growth rate will begin to slow.
+By three months old, your pup’s senses will be fully developed, and your growth rate will begin to slow.

-At this stage, Standard Dachshunds will weigh around 13 pounds or 5.9 kilograms, while Miniature Dachshunds will weigh about half of that at 7.1 pounds or 3.2 kilograms.
+At this stage, Standard Dachshunds will weigh around 13 pounds or 5.9 kilograms, while Miniature Doxies will weigh about half of that at 7.1 pounds or 3.2 kilograms.

-Your Dachshund puppy will have gained more confidence and independence by the time he is four months old.
+Your Doxie puppy will have gained more confidence and independence by the time he is four months old.

 He will love exploring the world around him but can be easily distracted.
 Their appetite will also increase dramatically as they reach a growth spurt around this age.

-By five or six months old, your Standard Dachshund will weigh between 22 and 25 pounds (10 and 11 kg).
+By five or six months old, your Standard Doxie will weigh between 22 and 25 pounds (10 and 11 kg).

 At this stage, your dog should still be eating three small meals a day at breakfast, lunchtime, and in the evening.

-In comparison to the standard Dachshund, a Miniature Dachshund that is five months old will weigh only 11.5 or 12.8 pounds (5 and 6 kg).
+In comparison to the standard Dachshund, a Mini Doxie that is five months old will weigh only 11.5 or 12.8 pounds (5 and 6 kg).